Jipok/Jauth/README.md

 * Login via ssh is enabled by default.
 The standard authorized_keys file format is used: each line contains a public key and a username.
 You can safely use your `~/.ssh/authorized_keys` (default) from the system ssh server.
 You can also easily change the username specified there to the desired one, for sshd it means almost nothing.
 * The list of authorized users is preserved between restarts in `./jauth-tokens.txt`
 * An authenticated user's username is passed to the server through the `Remote-User` HTTP header.
+* There is a `github-key-import.sh` script that allows for search and quick appending of SSH keys from a GitHub profile.
+It requires fzf and jq.

 ## Full configuration example
 ```toml